January 26th - February 11th, 2019

 Our 14th KENYA PHOTOGRAPHY EXPEDITION is among the best locations to photograph wildlife in the world.
 If you’ve never visited this magical country, be prepared for incredible wildlife and cultural experiences.
 From the monkeys trying to get into your tent to the lion prides of the Mara, YOU WILL ENJOY!
 The photography opportunities are endless and your stories will be shared for many years to come.
 A few different lodges and hotels for our annual Explorers!
 Not only will we fly between lodges, but we’ve also added two extra nights on safari—2 nights in Nairobi and 12 nights at the lodges—this year along with a private encounter at the David Sheldrick Wildlife Trust elephant orphanage.
 Only 3-4 guests max per safari vehicle as always!
-Kenya will not get better than it is now – join us!
+Kenya will not get better than it is now—join us!

 2019 Kenya Photography Tour Travel Plans

 Fly from US/Canada

 Arrive in Nairobi (NBO).
-Our tour representatives will greet you at the airport and bring you to the Norfolk Hotel upon arrival.
-Overnight at the Fairmont Norfolk Hotel for two nights.
+Our tour representatives will greet you at the airport upon arrival and transfer you to the Hemingways Nairobi hotel.
+Overnight at Hemingways for two nights.

 We stay two nights in Nairobi to give extra time for unexpected travel delays and to recover from jet lag.
-We’ll have a little day excursion to the Giraffe Center and also go see the adorable baby elephants at the Sheldrick’s Elephant Orphanage.
+Visit, shop, and have lunch at Matbronze, a beautiful gift shop and cafe that specializes in African bronze statues, art, and high quality gifts.
+We’ll have an afternoon private excursion to go see the rescued baby elephants at the Sheldrick’s Elephant Orphanage.
 Get up close and personal with these wonderful African animals and support a great cause!
-Visit, shop, and have lunch at Matbronze, a beautiful gift shop and cafe that specializes in African bronze statues, art, and high quality gifts.

-Fly to Samburu National Reserve.
-Stay three nights at Elephant Bedroom Camp with game drives daily.
+Fly to Amboseli National Park.
+Stay three nights at Tortilis Camp with game drives daily.